hyrsh/homelab-rpi/README.md

 # Homelab with some Raspberry Pi 5

-1. This will include a full tutorial to create a working home cloud based on Kubernetes and Ceph.
+1. This will include a full tutorial to create a working home cloud based on Kubernetes and Ceph
+2. It is written for beginners